xrdocs/ncs5500/_tutorials/2020-04-26-macsec-on-ncs-5500-technology-and-platform-overview.md

 ### Commonly used MACsec Terminologies

-**MACsec Key Agreement (MKA)** is defined in IEEE 802.1X is a key agreement protocol for discovering MACsec peers and negotiating keys
+**MACsec Key Agreement (MKA)** is defined in IEEE 802.1X is a key agreement protocol for discovering MACsec peers and negotiating keys  .

 **Secure Channel (SC)** is a security relationship used to provide security guarantees for frames transmitted from one member of a CA to the others.
 An SC is supported by a sequence of SAs thus allowing the periodic use of fresh keys without terminating the relationship.

 **Secure Channel Identifier (SCI)** is a globally unique identifier for a secure channel, comprising a globally unique MAC Address and a Port Identifier, unique within the system allocated that address.

 **Connectivity Association Key (CAK)** is a long-lived master key used to generate all other keys used for MACsec.
 In our implementation, it is the Pre-Shared Key (PSK) configured through a key chain.
 CAK is of 16 byte or 32 byte length for AES 128bit cipher and 64 character for 256bit cipher.

 **CAK Key Name (CKN)** It is used to identify the CAK.
 Length is of 1 to 16 byte.
 CKN has to be same on both side to form session successfully.

 **Secure Association Key (SAK)** is derived by the elected Key Server from the CAK and SAK is used by the router/end devices to encrypt traffic and decrypt traffic for a given session.

-**Key Sever Priority** is the optional value, which can be configured in MACsec policy **Key server (KS)** is the one, which controls key generation and distribution of SAK to clients (Non-KS).
+**Key Sever Priority** is the optional value, which can be configured in MACsec policy.

+**Key server (KS)** is the one, which controls key generation and distribution of SAK to clients (Non-KS).
 Device with lowest key server priority value preferred to win key server election.
 In case of tie, highest value of SCI wins.